Robert De Niro as Sam, professional mercenary thief and ex-CIA operative

 That evening in Nice, when the gang is treating a wounded comrade, he dons a black flannel flat cap to better conceal his face while obtaining first aid supplies.

 The next day, which takes Sam and Vincent to the Arles Amphitheatre, Sam wears a subdued flannel shirt in charcoal gray with a simple beige windowpane overcheck.
-The shirt has a plain front, breast pocket, and rounded single-button cuffs.
+The shirt, made by Victoire, has a plain front, breast pocket, and rounded single-button cuffs.